ClintonGeorge/FetchAPI/README.md

 Let's try out the API!

-Navigate to the Processor documentation and click on the Try Out button on the right side of the screen.
+Navigate to the Processor documentation and click on the 'Try Out' button on the right side of the screen.

 <img width="1512" alt="image" src="https://user-images.githubusercontent.com/32846700/217076226-d716b044-851f-440c-9036-9dfa393d960f.png">